GoogleCloudPlatform/stable-diffusion-on-gcp/Stable-Diffusion-UI-Agones/README.md

 docker push ${REGION}-docker.pkg.dev/${PROJECT_ID}/${BUILD_REGIST}/sd-webui:0.1

 ```
+**Note: If you are using GcsFuse CSI, you don't need to create Filestore**
 ### Create Filestore
 Create Filestore storage, mount and prepare files and folders for models/outputs/training data
 You should prepare a VM to mount the filestore instance.